dotnet/android/Documentation/workflow/commit-messages.md

 `Fixes: ` is used to indicate that a bug located at a specific URL is fixed by the commit.  *Full* URLs are to be used, *not* GitHub abbreviations, as just because GitHub is used this week doesn't mean it will continue to use GitHub for the infinite future.
-(GitHub is already Xamarin.Android's *third* bug repo, after `bugzilla.novell.com` and `bugzilla.xamarin.com`...)
+(GitHub is already .NET for Android's *third* bug repo, after `bugzilla.novell.com` and `bugzilla.xamarin.com`...)

 Links to private bugs may be used.